Ajithkumarparthasarathy/automate-release-action/README.md

 - patch
 - **norelease**: Performs no release by default.
 Creation of release delegated to labels on Pull Requests.

-For stability, we recommend pinning the version of the action.
-See [Releases](https://github.com/rymndhng/release-on-push-action/releases).

-See [action.yml](./action.yml) for the full list of options.

 ## FAQ

 ### Can I skip creation of a release?